Why Shares of Starbucks Are Down Again Today

 *Stock Advisor returns as of December 1, 2019

 John Rosevear owns shares of Starbucks.
 The Motley Fool owns shares of and recommends Starbucks.
+The Motley Fool recommends Uber Technologies.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.